xiaoli-dong/bioinfo_notebook/systemadmin/build_clusters_with_slurm.md

 # MUNGE packages installation and configuration

+## What is Munge?
+Munge is a service that uses a shared secret to generate cryptographic tokens (authentication tokens) for identifying users and ensuring trust across different nodes.
+It encrypts and signs the data to prevent unauthorized access and impersonation of users.

+## Role of Munge in Slurm
+In a Slurm-based cluster:
+* Munge provides authentication for communication between different Slurm daemons across nodes in the cluster.
+* Munge ensures that job submissions and commands (e.g., sbatch, scontrol, srun) are securely authenticated.
+* It prevents impersonation attacks, where an unauthorized user might try to execute jobs or control Slurm daemons.
+* Slurm relies on Munge to verify the identity of the user submitting jobs or managing the cluster.
 ## Install MUNGE
+To use Munge with Slurm, the Munge service must be installed, configured, and running on all nodes in the cluster.
+Here's a step-by-step guide to set up Munge in a Slurm cluster:

 ```
 #PowerTools is a CentOS repository.
 On RHEL 8 we have the CodeReady